-a) Gender Parity Monitoring: The UNCT developed a gender parity data collection tool in 2020, which was integrated into the UNDSS personnel database that agencies update monthly.
-Periodically (at least annually), the Human Resources Working Group (HRWG) presents this data to the UNCT for discussion and decision.
+a) Gender Parity Monitoring: Since 2020, the UN System in Uganda has annually collected and analyzed gender parity data, with support from the Human Resources Working Group (HRWG) and the RCO-based gender advisor, and presented it to the UNCT and the OMT for their action and decision making.
 In 2021, the HRWG with support from the UN Human Rights and Gender Advisory Group (HRGAG), conducted an assessment of the gender parity and enabling environment in Uganda, including consultations with staff council representatives.
 Based upon this assessment, in 2021 the UNCT established annual gender parity targets and in 2022 adopted a UNCT Uganda Gender Parity Strategy and Action Plan, contextualizing the global strategy and tools.
+Pursuant to this action plan, staff perceptions of the organizational culture have been collected in 2022 and 2023 to also inform UNCT enabling environment action.
+A comprehensive report was produced in the first quarter of 2023 - Representation of Women in the UN System in Uganda: Gender Parity Progress Report - with analysis of the results of these two data sets.
+A similar report is planned for early 2024, including good or promising practices from agencies working in Uganda to advance gender parity.